● LIVE

 What Happens Next?

 The push for privacy is already starting to move the needle.
-In early 2026, we are seeing a surge in “Privacy-as-a-Service.”
+In early 2026, we are seeing a surge in “Privacy as a Service.”
 This means platforms are building “layers” on top of existing systems to hide sensitive data.

 Vitalik Buterin, the creator of Ethereum, has also shifted his focus toward these privacy tools.
 The industry is moving away from the “wild west” where everything was exposed, and toward a professional era where digital money feels as private as the cash in your wallet.